Emotions and orders underlie each move price makes. Whether it is on a 1-minute chart or a daily chart.

 For example, assume the price moved up to the same level three times.
-We know there are likely buy orders clustered above that series of highs, both from people who are short and who want to get long if the price moves above those highs.
+We know there are likely buy orders clustered above that series of highs, both from people who are short and want to get out if the price moves above that level, and orders from people who want to get long if the price moves above those highs.
 What we don’t know is how far the price will run after.

 If lots of buyers keep coming, the price keeps going up.
 If they don’t, the price sinks back.
 That is information, and we can create strategies around it.

 Basically, I am always trying to determine who is stronger, buyers or sellers, and we can determine this by the size and velocity of the price waves they create.
-They are essentially creating footprints, showing what they are doing and how they are feeling.
+These groups are essentially creating footprints, showing what they are doing and how they are feeling.